 Participants encounter a series of pre-work and continuing education expertly crafted to develop the leadership and core skills necessary to obtain a head coaching position in the future.
 Sessions over the three-day program at the National Association of Collegiate Directors of Athletics (NACDA) national convention provide participants the realistic role and preparation necessary to take the next step in becoming a head coach at the college level.
 Simulating the various formats of the interview process serve as core curriculum, along with exposure to key decisions makers (current and former head coaches, university presidents, conference executives, directors of athletics, search firms) in the industry and gaining a better understanding of the role of search firms in the process.
 The learning allows coaches to clearly define their coaching philosophies, develop their coaching book and establish best practices for enhancing student-athlete well being.

-Recent participants of Champion Forum include Indianapolis Colts offensive coordinator Pep Hamilton, Texas A&M head coach Kevin Sumlin, Stanford head coach David Shaw, Vanderbilt head coach Derrick Mason, University of Virginia head coach Mike London, Purdue University head coach Darrell Hazell and Williams College head coach Aaron Kelton.
+Recent participants of Champion Forum include Indianapolis Colts offensive coordinator Pep Hamilton, Texas A&M head coach Kevin Sumlin, Stanford head coach David Shaw, Vanderbilt head coach Derrick Mason, James Madison University head coach Everett Withers, University of Virginia head coach Mike London, Purdue University head coach Darrell Hazell and Williams College head coach Aaron Kelton.

 Participants for this program are nominated by the conference offices, and then selected in consultation with the NCAA national office staff and administrators from within the membership.